-I mentioned above but would like to reiterate here as well, my gratitude to Rev. Dr. Christy Lang Hearlson for her leadership during the fall when I was away on Sabbatical.
+I would like to express my gratitude to Rev. Dr. Christy Lang Hearlson for her leadership during the fall when I was away on Sabbatical.
 Worship was organized around the theme of "Reading the Scriptures Jesus Would Have Read", where each Sunday explored different passages and stories from the Hebrew Scriptures.